-The Redevelopment Authority acquires title to blighted properties in the City, either individually by gift or purchase, or pursuant to a plan approved by the Planning Commission and the City Council designed to rehabilitate an entire area.
-The purpose is to demolish or renovate properties in order to restore them so that (a) they comply with building codes and are no longer a blighting influence in their neighborhoods, (b) they again become economic assets which contribute to the City’s tax base and (c) that they advance the City’s plan for the appropriate development and use of the neighborhood involved.
+The Redevelopment Authority of the City of York (RDA) is tasked with eliminating blighted properties in the city of York.
+Their purpose is to demolish or renovate properties in order to restore them so that (a) they comply with building codes and are no longer a blighting influence in their neighborhoods, (b) they again become economic assets which contribute to the City’s tax base and (c) that they advance the City’s plan for the appropriate development and use of the neighborhood involved.

 Urban Redevelopment Law: Refer to 35 P.S.
 1701-1705 et. seq. as amended by Act 137 of 2004 (HB2027/PN4051).
 Act 137 of 2004 regulates that in the case of a 3rd Class City, a majority of the members of the Authority shall be residents of the city and the remainder may be non-residents who own and operate a business in the city in which the authority operates.

 Meetings: Meets 3rd Wednesday at 4:00 p.m. at 101 S. George St., York, PA in City Council Chambers.

 To become a community where:

 - Talent is encouraged, retained and recruited